Skip to content

 bkper app deploy

-Deploys your built code to the Bkper Platform.
+Deploys your pre-built code from dist/ to the Bkper Platform.
 Your app is live at https://{appId}.bkper.app.

 Terminal window